samblenny/ocfpga/experiments/11_try_picorv32/README.md

     the data bus of a PicoRV32.
 I'm hoping I can set it up so that writing a byte to a special address will cause that byte to be sent on the UART.

+16. I'm fumbling around with [soc1.sv](soc1.sv), trying to instantiate a `picorv32` module.
+Definitely doing it wrong.
+Although I've gotten past compiler errors about syntax and missing ports, it appears from the ECP5 resource usage table that all the picorv32 stuff is getting optimized away to nothing.
+I'm gonna need to read up on how this stuff is supposed to work.